survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 It is possible to customize host and port settings through the environment in the setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
 The default settings are enough on most platforms.

-To access your server, you'll need to figure out the ip of your machine.
+To access your server, you need to figure out the ip of your machine.
 On Unix, this can be achieved using `ifconfig | grep inet`.
 On Windows, `ipconfig` can be utilized.
 An npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) come in handy as well.
 Especially on Windows, you need to set your `HOST` to match your ip to make it accessible.

 ## Alternate Ways to Use *webpack-dev-server*